 • 4-5 cups Chicken or vegetable broth

-• 1 tablespoon Turkish red pepper flakes or Aleppo pepper flakes
+• 1 tbsp Turkish red pepper flakes or Aleppo pepper flakes

 • Garnish with chopped cilantro, lemon wedges